hardyoyo/RodmanPottingerCookbook/recipes/ChocolateMintTruffleCookies.md

 ---

-Preheat oven o 350°F. Line a baking sheet with a silicone mat or parchment paper.
+Preheat oven to 350°F. Line a baking sheet with a silicone mat or parchment paper.
 In a bowl, whisk together flour, cocoa powder, baking powder, baking soda, and salt.
 Set aside.
 Combine sugar, cream cheese and melted butter in a large bowl and whisk until the mixture forms a smooth paste.
 Whisk in oil.
 Add